Site Search

 Powdered sugar: Also known as confectioners sugar or 10-x, this is

-granulated sugar ground to a powder.
+granulated sugar ground to a powder with a bit of cornstarch.
 You can't make it at home because no

 home processor will grind it to that powdery texture.
 It is used to sweeten